jamdominguez/React-Learning_ReactJS/README.md

 Note **class** App (EC6) extends **Component** and has a **render()** method which returns a JSX (no HTML) code, it code type will be procesed and converted to JavaScript.
 At the bottom of the code can check how the component is **exported in default mode** to can be imported in another file.

-If add new elements into render() method, can see how the page is updated automatically when save the file.
+If add new elements into render() method, can see how the page is updated automatically when save the file, it is called **Live Reloading**.
 ```js
   return (
     <div className="App">